9 Best Ways to Learn Electronic Music Production

 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work — brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishments.

-That said, education has played a pivotal role in helping me get to where I am now (that is, making a living for myself and my employees, doing something we truly love, as well as being a producer who has worked with so many talented artists and labels).
+That said, education has played a pivotal role in helping me learn electronic music production and get to where I am now (that is, making a living for myself and my employees, doing something we truly love, as well as being a producer who has worked with so many talented artists and labels).
 I can’t imagine where I’d be without education.

 And although Dubspot has since shut down, the $3K I invested into taking one course many years ago is something I’ve made back hundreds, if not thousands of times over.

 Look, are you going to become the next Madeon or Porter Robinson because you signed up for an online course?
 Most likely not.
 But if you select the right course, your music will improve.
 And some schools even have guarantees in place to make sure that happens (…or you get every cent of your money back).